 Much of what we know about the burden of obesity comes from studies in high-income countries, where the nutrition transition towards diets high in sugar, fats, animal products, and processed foods began several decades ago.
 Only a few studies have been conducted in low- and middle-income countries (LMICs), many of which are experiencing rapidly escalating rates of obesity.
 There is an urgent need to quantify the economic and social impacts of obesity using a modeling framework that can be replicated so that results are impactful, easily interpreted, and comparable across heterogeneous contexts around the world.

-To achieve this, RTI is partnering with the World Obesity Federation (WOF), a global community of organizations dedicated to addressing obesity, to develop a modeling framework to estimate the economic costs of obesity by country on a global level.
+RTI is partnered with the World Obesity Federation (WOF), a global community of organizations dedicated to addressing obesity, to develop a modeling framework to estimate the economic costs of obesity by country on a global level.

 RTI has extensive experience with economic and disease modeling approaches to measure costs of illness and the costs and cost-effectiveness of intervention programs for NCDs and NCD risk factors, including diabetes, hypertension, hyperlipidemia, kidney disease, and tobacco use.
 To apply our expertise to obesity, we first conducted a literature review of published cost estimates to understand the breadth of existing methodologies and results.
 We discovered that there were only studies published about five LMICs, and they varied tremendously in the types of direct and indirect costs included, the diseases included, and the methodologies employed, making comparison of results difficult.